Last updated on .

 Umayyad Period

-The next gallery focuses on the Umayyad period.
-The Umayyads were the ruling Caliphate between 661 and 750.
-They were the second of the four major Caliphates established after the death of Prophet Muhammad and originated from an Arab clan.
-Their territory was an enormous stretch of land all the way from the Atlantic Ocean in the west, including present-day Morocco and the Iberian Peninsula, to India in the east, and the entire Arabian Peninsula up north to present-day Georgia
+The following gallery highlights the Umayyad period.
+The Umayyads ruled from 661 to 750 and were the second of the four major Caliphates established after the death of Prophet Muhammad.
+Originating from an Arab clan, their territory stretched from the Atlantic coast — including present-day Morocco and the Iberian Peninsula — to India in the east, and extended northward across the entire Arabian Peninsula to present-day Georgia

 Pottery jars from the Umayyad period at the Museum of Turkish and Islamic Arts in Istanbul, Turkey